Vitor-Vidotto/CalculadoraDeCraft-albion-/README.md

 Welcome to my craft calculator, lets explain how to instal:

-First of all u need to instal the .NET framework, and that is, only open the .exe
+First of all u need to instal the .NET framework (6.0+), and that is, only open the .exe

 the main code is this one below